Martin D. Hardin: Political career

 Hardin volunteered for service in the War of 1812.
 He was one of two majors serving under John Allen; future Kentucky Governor George Madison was the other.
 Hardin's unit pursued Tecumseh through northern Ohio and Michigan and participated in the Battle of the River Raisin.

 On November 13, 1816, Governor Gabriel Slaughter appointed Hardin to the U.S. Senate seat vacated when William T. Barry resigned.
 The appointment was only effective until the General Assembly convened later that year.
 When the Kentucky Senate convened, the senators elected him to serve out the remainder of Barry's term.
 Hardin did not seek re-election at the expiration of the term.
-In total, he served from November 13, 1816 to March 3, 1817.
+In total, he served from November 13, 1816, to March 3, 1817.

 In 1818, Hardin returned to the Kentucky House, serving until 1820 and acting as Speaker of the House from 1819 to 1820.

 Later life and death

 In December 1820, Hardin was a candidate to become president of the Bank of Kentucky, but John Harvie was chosen instead.
-The following year, he was chosen as a presidential elector, voting for James Monroe.
+The following year, he was chosen as a member of the Electoral College, voting for James Monroe.

 Hardin died in Frankfort in 1823, and was interred on his farm in Franklin County, Kentucky.
 His remains were later re-interred in the State Cemetery in Frankfort.